JRC54/todo-list/README.md

 # TODO List Application

-This is a simple TODO list application built with React and Node.js, using PostgreSQL for the database.
+This is a To-Do list application built with React and Node.js, using PostgreSQL for the database.

 ## Requirements